AllureOfTheStars/Allure/GameDefinition/PLAYING.md

  frontier, but recently unexpectedly reappeared.
 Reportedly, deposit safes and jewelry inventories were never salvaged.
-Neither were emptied the gilded robot holds, the expensive arboretum nor the extravagant whole-deck habitat of natural and enhanced animals.
+Neither are emptied the gilded robot holds, the expensive arboretum nor the extravagant whole-deck habitat of natural and enhanced animals.

  Up to this day, countless autonomous life support and damage mitigation